Anti-Bribery Policy

 4. Intermediaries/Associated Parties

-The Company’s aim is for all procurement Terms and Conditions to include reference to compliance with Bribery and Corruption legislation.
 When using Third party contracts these should be carefully negotiated and agreed in accordance with the company policy on Bribery & Corruption to ensure the company engages with partners who have the relevant skills and integrity to carry on business with SAMBRO.
+The Company’s aim is to include a standard procurement Terms and Conditions reference, to ensure compliance with Bribery and Corruption legislation, in future contracts.

 5. Reporting of Concerns